Devarshpat17/unity-tic-tac-toe/README.md

 2. Open the project in Unity.
 3. Play the game in the Unity editor or build it for your target platform.

-### Blog Tutorial
-For a detailed step-by-step explanation of the project structure and implementation, please refer to this [BLOG POST](https://dev.to/marufhow/create-a-tic-tac-toe-game-in-unity-2lnb).
-It will help you better understand the code and architecture used in the project.

 ### Screenshot
 ![Tic Tac Toe Game](/screenshot/tictactoe.gif)